openresty/opm/README.md

 ====

 * Add the `--install-dir=PATH` option to allow the user install into an arbitrary location that she specifies.
+* Add the `opm clean dist` command to allow cleaning up the leftovers of the `opm build` command.
 * Add `opm reinstall` command to reinstall an already installed module (at the same version).
 * Add `opm doctor` command to check if there is any inconsistency in the current opm package installation tree.
 * Add `opm files <package>` command to list all the files in the specified package.